 Great.
 Just great.

 I grabbed the napkin off my knee and simultaneously rose and wiped my mouth.
 I then gave Maggie the same head flick I had given Anita, and then traversed the dining room to where Anita had stationed herself.
-As I hoped, Maggie rose as well, and followed me over.
+As I hoped, Maggie rose as well and followed me.

 Given her various entanglements over the last week, I was not entirely sure whom she meant, but when I asked, she simply held her hands about a foot apart and then raised them toward her face, pantomiming Ohmygod’s most recent transgression.